yandex-cloud/docs/en/solutions/web/dns-load-balancer.md

    query-cache-ttl=0
    ```

-   Specify the internal IP address in the `local-address` parameter value instead of `<INTERNAL IP ADRESS>`.
+   Specify the internal IP address in the `local-address` parameter value in place of `<INTERNAL IP ADDRESS>`.

 1. Configure `polaris-gslb`.
 You can edit the configuration files using the `nano` utility:

    1. `$ sudo nano /opt/polaris/etc/polaris-lb.yaml`

-      The `polaris-lb.yaml` file is as follows:
+      The `polaris-lb.yaml` file has the format:

        ```
        pools: